Special Academic Opportunities

 The College offers the liberal arts foundation for careers in law, medicine, dentistry, ministry, pharmacy, physical therapy, and other professions.
 No single major choice is necessary for these pre-professional programs, but guidelines for curricular design in these areas can be found elsewhere in this catalog.

-In addition, Georgetown College has dual degree programs with the University of Kentucky in Engineering Arts and Nursing Arts.
+In addition, Georgetown College has dual degree programs with the University of Kentucky in Engineering and Nursing; students interested in Engineering will complete a major in Engineering Mathematics and students interested in Nursing will complete a major in Biomedical Sciences with a Nursing Arts Concentration.
 The College also has a B.A./B.Th. program with Regent’s Park College, Oxford University.
 Information about these programs can be found at the end of the Curricular Offerings section of this Catalog.

 In addition, Georgetown College has joint degree program agreements with the University of Kentucky that allow students to enroll in Masters programs while still completing their undergraduate degree: the B.A. and Master of Public Administration with the Martin School of Public Policy and Administration, University of Kentucky; and B. A. and Master of Arts in Diplomacy and International Commerce with the Patterson School of Diplomacy and International Commerce, University of Kentucky.
 Information on those programs can be found under the Curricular Offerings listing for the Political Science department.